aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to TXT in C++ Applications" h2="Convert CGM to TXT in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to TXT?</h2>

+The Computer Graphics Metafile (CGM) is a vector graphics file format that is used to store two-dimensional graphics.
+It is widely used in the engineering and technical fields for the purpose of exchanging graphical information between different applications.
+However, it is not suitable for text-based applications.
+Therefore, it is necessary to convert CGM to TXT in order to make it compatible with text-based applications.

-Converting CGM to TXT in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export CGM to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to TXT.
+<h2>How Aspose.Total Helps for CGM to TXT Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables developers to easily convert CGM to TXT in C++.
+It provides a simple two-step process for the conversion.
+In the first step, you can export CGM to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to TXT.
+This process is simple and efficient, and it ensures that the converted file is of high quality.
+Moreover, Aspose.Total for C++ is a reliable and secure solution that can be used for any type of CGM to TXT conversion.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}